John Cavenagh, Ph.D., PA-C, Chairman

 In 1977, he graduated from the inaugural class of the Norwalk Hospital/Yale University

 physician assistant surgical residency.
 He holds the degree of Master of Business

-Administration from Marymount University in Arlington, Virginia.
+Administration from Marymount College in Arlington, Virginia.
 He has also earned

 the degree of Doctor of Philosophy in Educational Leadership/Systems with a concentration

 in Health Care Studies from Union Institute & University in Cincinnati, Ohio.
 He has over